Alma Gêmea

-Alma Gêmea (Soul Mate) is a Brazilian telenovela produced and aired by TV Globo from June 20, 2005 to March 10, 2006, in 227 episodes, replacing Como uma Onda and being replaced by Sinhá Moça.
+Alma Gêmea (Soul Mate) is a Brazilian telenovela produced and aired by TV Globo from 20 June 2005 to 10 March 2006, in 227 episodes, replacing Como uma Onda and being replaced by Sinhá Moça.
 Written by Walcyr Carrasco, in collaboration with Thelma Guedes, directed by Fred Mayrink and Pedro Vasconcelos and general direction and core direction by Jorge Fernando.

 In the main roles had Eduardo Moscovis, Priscila Fantin, Flávia Alessandra, Liliana Castro, Sidney Sampaio, Bia Seidl, Elizabeth Savalla and Ana Lúcia Torre.